trilogy-data/pytrilogy/preql/core/processing/README.md

 output concept and keys in the output query grain and recursively searching for sources.

-It will begin with aggregations if those exist, then window functions, then filtration functions, and finally look for bare selects.
+It will begin with aggregations if those exist, then window functions, then filtration functions, rowsets, and finally look for bare selects.

 Each type of complex node will generate a new recursive node search for required parents, until a set of terminal nodes with base concept selection is reached.